Adopt a child from Bulgaria. Adopting internationally forges a bond with your child’s country of origin. Bulgaria is a special place in and of itself.

 About the Children

-The adoptive children in Bulgaria range in age from toddlers to teenagers.
-Single children and sibling sets are available for adoption.
-The majority is of Roma (Gypsy) descent, a smaller minority is Turkish and an even smaller number are of Caucasian ancestry.
-A large number become wards of the Bulgarian government as a result of abandonment rather than abuse.
+Bulgarian adoptions are primarily special needs adoptions.
+Children ages five years or less nearly always will have special needs of a moderate to severe nature, physically or developmentally.
+Older school-age children and sibling groups, which may include a younger-aged child at times, are more likely to be in good health.
+Their older ages and the challenges around finding placement for multiples, categorizes them as special needs.
+The majority are of Roma (Gypsy) descent, a smaller minority are Turkish and an even smaller number are of Caucasian ancestry.
 The children are well-cared for in public orphanages or in foster home settings.
 They have been extensively evaluated and charted.
 As a result, there is much detailed information about the children for prospective adoptive parents’ consideration.

 Bulgaria is a Hague Convention country for adoption purposes and, as such, has highly legitimate and ethical practices.
 The Bulgarian Ministry of Justice is the designated Central Authority for the country.
 They have a superior record for the quality of their work, keeping the best interest of the child in focus.